weskerfoot/TextbookEngine/README.md

 The code is available under the GNU Affero General Public License.
-This means you must make any changes you make available if you run it on your own server.
+This means you must make any changes you make available if you run it on your own server, in addition to the regular requirements of the GPL.
 See [here](https://www.gnu.org/licenses/why-affero-gpl.html) for more info.